-During the Ming Dynasty blue and white vases became highly priced and were sold to the rich people throughout Europe and Asia
+During the Ming Dynasty, blue and white vases became highly priced and were sold to rich people throughout Europe and Asia

 This is one of the greatest examples of Ancient Chinese art.
 Terracotta Army was made for the burial of the first emperor of China, Qin Shi Huang.

 This was done to protect him after life.
 Terracotta Army includes sculptures of 8000 soldiers and 520 horses.
-Each sculpture of soldier has been given a unique face.
-These sculptures were life sized.
-The minutest details such as their uniform, weapon and armor have been well reflected.
+Each sculpture of a soldier has been given a unique face.
+These sculptures were life-sized.
+The minutest details such as their uniform, weapon, and armor have been well-reflected.

 From that time on, performers of Chinese opera were referred to as ‘disciples of the pear garden’.
 Since the Yuan Dynasty, it has been encouraged by court officials and emperors and has become a traditional art form.

-In this, shadows of the puppets are projected on to the white screen.
-In China the shadow plays are often folk-tales and legends of the past, many based on Chinese opera themes.
+In this, shadows of the puppets are projected onto the white screen.
+In China, shadow plays are often folk tales and legends of the past, many based on Chinese opera themes.